gcclinux/EasyEdit/src/themes/README.md

-# EasyEdit Themes
+# EasyEditor Themes

-This folder contains color theme files for EasyEdit.
+This folder contains color theme files for EasyEditor.
 Themes control all color-related styling throughout the application.

 ## Current Themes